 The History of the Oil Tank ~ Oil Tank Removal Duncan BC

-Do you need an oil tank removal Duncan BC?
+Do you need an oil tank removed in Duncan, BC?
 Many homes on Vancouver Island built before 1957 were originally heated with furnace oil.
 When natural gas became available, the oil storage tanks, which were normally located underground in backyards, were filled with sand or capped however many left undetected or forgotten, however, as these unused buried oil tanks start to corrode and rust, the remaining oil can leak out and flow onto the owner’s property or worse the neighbour’s property, storm sumps and waterways, resulting in contamination of soil and water.
 Apart from the negative financial impact on the market value of the property, the owner can face substantial legal liability under various statutes and bylaws for such contamination.
 The B.C.
 Fire Code and bylaws essentially require that out-of-service underground oil storage tanks (USTs) be removed and that all contaminated soil must be removed and replaced with clean fill if identified.

 First identify your oil tank, you will not a single filler neck however often 2 pipes will be located the second representing the breather vent.